StarksRepo/StarksRepo/README.md

 <h1>

 # :man_technologist: About Me :
 Hi, I'm Rickey!
-I'm a Network Administrator.
-This GitHub is where I explore, troubleshoot, and sharpen my technical skills to keep systems secure and resilient.
+I'm a Network Administrator with a passion for System Administration.
+This GitHub is where I refine my skills in managing and optimizing IT infrastructures to ensure seamless operations.
-*   🧠  Network Administrator by day, cybersecurity enthusiast by night.
+*   🧠  System Administrator in the making, driven by a love for solving complex infrastructure challenges.
-*   🎯  Committed to building secure, well-optimized infrastructures and expanding into a security-focused role.
+*   🎯  Dedicated to building secure, reliable, and scalable systems while advancing into security-focused administration roles.
-*   ⚡  Passionate about transforming technical challenges into learning opportunities!
+*   ⚡  Committed to leveraging technology to enhance performance and simplify operations.
   # Skills
 [![My Skills](https://skillicons.dev/icons?i=azure,powershell,linux,kali,apple,py,vscode,windows)](https://skillicons.dev)
 # Homelabs: